 Information can be provided quickly using “custom page views” in tm5.
 This feature makes use of the various filter criteria within each function.
 The required filter options for a particular purpose can be stored either as centrally predefined selections or individually on a user-defined basis, so that users have access to the relevant data within seconds.
 Treasurer Hindriks remarks: “We use the custom page views every day.
-They enable us to use the system effectively and efficiently and are especially useful for colleagues outside the central treasury and as a basis for regular treasury reporting.
-As a result of the financial restructuring of recent years, treasury reporting now plays a crucial role for the management team.”
+They enable us to use the system effectively and efficiently and are also especially useful for colleagues who do not work with tm5 every day.

 The treasury team views BELLIN’s system as the beating heart of the central treasury at Emsland Group, allowing the two-person department to establish secure, reliable and efficient processes and to make advances in automation in order to create capacity for time-consuming projects and making further process improvements.
 BELLIN’s system can fulfill these far-reaching and essential functions primarily because it can be administered autonomously by the treasury team and can be integrated into the company’s system environment.